girishgautam/girishgautam/README.md

 - 🔧 Tools and Technologies: Experimenting with various tools and technologies relevant to data science.

 #### Fun Fact About Me
-- 🎥 I have a YouTube cooking channel called [Masala Chai](https://www.youtube.com/@Masala_Chai), where I share Indian recipes, and we've hit over 100K subscribers!
+- 🎥 I have a YouTube cooking channel called [Masala Chai](https://www.youtube.com/@Masala_Chai), where I share Indian recipes, and we've hit just over 90K subscribers!

 #### Get in Touch
 - 📫 Feel free to reach out to me if you have any questions, suggestions, or just want to connect.
 My email :email: - girishgautam@yahoo.com